-A single loop pod could carry up to 1,000 passengers a day, just like a subway car, but in much smaller batches, with many more trips per day because it can carry as many people per day as a subway car, but weighs about eight times less.
-The loop pod inventory uses far less material, and compared to owning personal cars, Loop would use 220 times less material at 50% capacity.
-A Loop pod is 8x more energy efficient than a Tesla', or slightly more energy efficient than bicycling.
+A single loop pod could carry up to 1,000 passengers a day, just like a subway car, but in much smaller batches, with many more trips per day.
+Because it can carry as many people per day as a subway car, but weighs about eight times less, the loop pod inventory uses far less material.
+And compared to owning personal cars, Loop would use 220 times less material.
+At 50% capacity, a Loop pod is 8× more energy efficient than a Tesla—or slightly more energy efficient than bicycling.
 But you do lose the health benefits.

 I figure about half the trips outside a village would be by bicycle, half by Loop.